okeeffed/developer-notes/manual/System-Design/Glossary.md

 That cache is the one that contains the key.
 See animation below as an example: key1 maps to cache A; key2 maps to cache C.

 To add a new server, say D, keys that were originally residing at C will be split.
 Some of them will be shifted to D, while other keys will not be touched.

+To remove a cache or, if a cache fails, say A, all keys that were originally mapped to A will fall into B, and only those keys need to be moved to B; other keys will not be affected.